NazarTodo/meals-recipes_menu_project/README.md

  4. **Push** your work back up to your fork
  5. Submit a **Pull request** so that we can review your changes

- ## Conclusion

- The project makes it easier to track spendings on food and provides custormers with best menus based on their preferences.